richardschoen/howtostuff/ibmi_install_amazon_cli_v1.md

 Downloading and restoring a library or IFS files from a save file stored on Amazon S3 storage.

 Uploading daily reports and other files to shared Amazon directories.
 (Similar to SharePoint).

 Uploading files to S3 storage so a trading partner can retrieve them.

 Upload working files from mobile devices to be picked up later by IBM i.

+Downloading files from S3 storage uploaded by a trading partner.

 # Amazon CLI Usage Links
 Link to Diego Kesselman's Linked in Article  (inspiration for this page)